Recruitment & probation

 Newly appointed Lecturers are expected to complete Academic Probation, typically a 3-year developmental probation which includes training provided by the School and Centre for Academic Practice.
 Further information can be found here.

-Successful completion of probation will be confirmed by the probation adviser to HR, who will then confirm completion to the employee.
+Successful completion of probation will be confirmed by the probation adviser to their Senior HR Officer, who will then confirm completion to the employee.

 Senior Lecturers, Readers and appointees at Grade 9 (including Professors) do not normally have a probationary period in their offer of employment.

-The university expects all interviewers to complete Recruitment and Selection training run by Staff Development.
-There is a one-day course for all interviewers and an online refresher course which should be completed by all experienced interviewers every five years.
+The university expects all interviewers to complete Recruitment and Selection training run by Organisational Development.
 The one-day course is mandatory for all interview panel Chairs.
-Interviewers may also find it helpful to complete Unconscious Bias training – both courses and online training are available.
+Interviewers may also find it helpful to complete Unconscious Bias training.

-All training courses are available for booking via MyHR.
-Online courses are accessed via the Staff Development website.
+Training courses are available for booking via MyHR.

 Application data for all applicants will be retained within iTrent for a period of time primarily to enable the University to respond to any employment tribunal and/or discrimination claim which may arise from the selection process and also for management information reporting.
-There are additional storage requirements for recruitment campaigns where the successful applicant requires a visa and Tier 2 sponsorship.
-These are managed by HR.
+These are managed by Human Resources.

 The Government has issued clear guidance on the recruitment of staff who will be required to work with children as a significant part of their duties (e.g. Social Workers, Care Assistants etc).
 Whilst the University is not obliged to follow this guidance, it is advisable that the following guidance is complied with:

 - Make it clear on the advert or job description and person specification that because the role requires interaction with children, a disclosure check will be obtained.
-Human Resources have standard statements for such instances.
+Senior HR Officers have standard statements for such instances.

 - Ensure that every gap in employment or education history is discussed with any shortlisted candidate.